t-nil/it_project_redox_ohm/midterm_presentation/ra1n.md

 ---
-layout: cover
+layout: intro
 ---

-# The `relibc` C Standard Library and it's role in the RedoxOS ecosystem
+# The `relibc` C Standard Library

+(and it's role in the RedoxOS ecosystem)

 ---
 layout: default